ZK-Servidores/Block-Commands/README.md

-# Block-Commands
+# Block Commands
- Blocks commands sent on the server console to crash or cause bugs
+Blocks commands sent on the server console to crash or cause bugs.

+## Credits
+- [Geison] () - Make the source code available;